Geoogolla/enterprise-docs/docs/administrator-guide/how-to/check-health-and-status-for-bold-reports-services.md

     <td>https://{Domain_name}/{Sub_application_name}/reporting/reportservice/health-check</td>
  </tr> </table>

- **Main Application**: The main web application is the central and primary component of a web-based software system.
-It encompasses the core features, user interface, and functionality that users interact with.
+ **Main Application**: The application (Bold Reports Server) which is deployed primarily when we installed is called the main application.
+It provides the core functionality delivering the primary features and services that users expect.

- **Sub-Application**: A sub-application within the web application is a specialized module that provides additional or specific functionality to enhance the main application.
+ **Sub-Application**: The application (Bold Reports Server) is deployed within another application is referred here as sub-application.
+Refer to the following [link](../deploy-boldreports-server-as-subapplication-in-windows-environment/) to learn how to deploy Bold Reports Server as a sub application.